 Phoenix House Vermont

-Phoenix House New England, founded in 1967, is one of the region’s premier nonprofit substance abuse treatment agencies, annually serving more than 3,500 individuals at 45 programs and facilities throughout New England.
+Phoenix House New England, founded in 1967, is one of the region’s premier nonprofit substance abuse treatment agencies, annually serving nearly 7,000 individuals at almost 30 programs and facilities throughout New England.
 The majority of our programs are accredited by CARF, the Commission on Accreditation of Rehabilitation Facilities, a nationally recognized standard of excellence.

 In Vermont, Phoenix House offers transitional living and recovery support services to adults throughout the state.
-RISE (Recovery in an Independent, Sober Environment) provides three- to 24-month community living experiences at four sites statewide.
-Project CRASH provides education and counseling to individuals convicted of first-time and repeat driving under the influence (DUI) offenses.
+RISE (Recovery in an Independent, Sober Environment) provides three- to 12-month community living experiences at five sites statewide.

-Provided through ADAP, Alcohol and Drug Abuse Programs, administered by Vermont’s Department of Health, qualified Vermonters may access long-term treatment provided at Phoenix House Dublin Center.
+Provided through ADAP, Alcohol and Drug Abuse Programs, administered by Vermont’s Department of Health, qualified Vermonters may access long-term treatment provided at the Residential Program in Dublin, New Hampshire.

 Our Vermont Locations

 Our treatment philosophy is based on the understanding that addiction is a chronic disease.
 Individuals suffering from substance use disorders deserve evidence-based treatment in settings that offer privacy and dignity.